America’s oldest microbrewery and Michigan’s original craft brewery, Frankenmuth has offered award-winning ales and lagers since 1862.

 What about the Dachshund?
 “Frankie” the Dachshund has been featured on Frankenmuth’s beer labels, advertisements, and marketing materials since the early 1930’s and he continues to be the company mascot today.
 Frankie has made quite a name for himself over the years and plays a huge role in representing the Frankenmuth’s “dog-gone good” craft beers.

 While much has changed at Frankenmuth Brewery since its inception, the commitment to creating award-winning German and American craft beer has remained the same.
 As the oldest brewery in Michigan, Frankenmuth always raises a glass to pay homage to the beloved brands of the past while toasting the current generation of Frankenmuth favorites.
-We are excited to present these two craft beers to members of our Craft Beer Club.
+We're excited to bring our craft beer subscription members a taste of this fantastic brewery.
 Prost!